Suchit153/Wordle_Solver/README.md

 1. Use the "Best First Guess" given by the algorithm in the puzzle

-2. After guessing the word, enter it as program input as follows - <\n>
+2. After guessing the word, enter it as program input as follows -
   Green Letters: Upper Case
   Yellow Letters: Lower Case
   Black Letters: -

   Example: S (green) O (yellow) A (black) R (black) E (green) = So--E